Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Half-Space and Maximal Closed Set Separation in Closure Systems

-\begin{Theorem} Algorithm~\ref{AlgoGreedyHalfSep} is correct and solves the \MCSep~problem by calling the closure operator at most $2|E| - 2$ times. \end{Theorem} \begin{proof} The correctness is straightforward.
-The maximality of the output $H_1$ and $H_2$ follows from the monotonicity of $\cc$, as all elements $e$ considered by the algorithm and not added earlier to one of the closed sets (cf. Lines~9 and 11) can be added later neither to $H_1$ nor to $H_2$ without violating the disjointedness.
+\end{Theorem} \begin{proof} The correctness is straightforward by noting that the maximality of the output closed sets $H_1$ and $H_2$ follows from the monotonicity of $\cc$, as all elements $e$ considered by the algorithm and not added earlier to one of the closed sets (cf. Lines~9 and 11) can be added later neither to $H_1$ nor to $H_2$ without violating the disjointness.